Calculating eigenvectors in max-algebra by mutation-sunflower method: Mutation--sunflower method for calculating max--eigenvectors

-\begin{rem} {\rm (i) All possible matrices $A^*$ defined by steps (1)-(4) are well defined (all $n$ rows of $A^*$ are determined), since $A$ is irreducible.
-We denote them by $A_1 ^*, \cdots , A_{\ell_0} ^*$ and call them the {\bf mutation-sunflower matrices}.
-Clearly $r\le \ell_0$.
+\begin{rem} (i) All possible matrices $A^* _1, \ldots , A^*_{r}$ defined by steps (1)-(4) are well defined (all $n$ rows of $A^* _k$, $k=1,\ldots,r$, are determined), since $A$ is irreducible.
+We call them the {\bf mutation-sunflower matrices}.
 Each (positive) vector from $V_{\oplus}(A, \mu(A))$ that is also a max-eigenvector of some mutation-sunflower matrix is called a {\bf principal-sunflower max-eigenvector of $A$}.
+Observe that since each $A_k ^*$ has only one non zero entry in each row, it has only one independent max-eigenvector.

-(ii) Observe that there might be several collections of principal-sunflower matrices, since each component of connectivity of a critical graph might contain several non-disjoint critical circuits.
+(ii) Observe that there might be several possible collections of mutation-sunflower matrices.
+One reason for this is since each component of connectivity of a critical graph might contain several non-disjoint critical circuits and in Step (1) we choose one of them.
+The other reason is that in Step (4) for each chosen $\mathcal{C}$ and each $h$ there can be several possibilities for a choice of $\mathcal{C}_h$.
+In Theorem \ref{main} we however establish that it does not matter which choice we make here, since we show that all possible mutation-sunflower matrices that are associated to critical circuits from the same component of connectivity of $C(A)$ have a common scaled principal-sunflower max-eigenvector, i.e., there exist a scaled principal-sunflower max-eigenvector that is a max-eigenvector of all of these mutation-sunflower matrices.

+(iii) In a special case when $A$ has critical circuit $\mathcal{C}$ of lenght $n$, then only steps (1) and (2) are necessary.